Kojiro Nakano

-Kojiro Nakano (中野 小次郎, Nakano Kojiro) is a Japanese footballer who plays as a goalkeeper for J2 League club Hokkaido Consadole Sapporo.
+Kojiro Nakano (中野 小次郎, Nakano Kojiro) is a Japanese footballer who plays as a goalkeeper for AC Nagano Parceiro, on loan from J2 League club Hokkaido Consadole Sapporo.

 Early life

 Kojiro was born in Tokushima.
 He played youth football with Tokushima Vortis before going to Hosei University.

 Career

 Kojiro made his debut for Consadole Sapporo on the 26th of September 2020.

 Kojiro made his debut for Zweigen against Iwaki on the 12th of April 2023.